Boy Scouts of America files for bankruptcy amid hundreds of sexual abuse lawsuits - Local News 8

 Last week, the organization announced a partnership with 1in6, a leading organization for male survivors of sexual abuse, to expand their services and better support the needs of victims.

-“We sincerely apologize to anyone who was harmed in Scouting,” BSA CEO and President Roger Mosby said in announcing the partnership.
+“We sincerely apologize to anyone who was harmed in Scouting,” Boy Scouts of America CEO and President Roger Mosby said in announcing the partnership.
 “In addition to implementing strong policies to prevent abuse, we are dedicated to supporting victims when and how they need it.”

 For alleged victims, however, the organization’s bankruptcy filing may represent another institution that failed to protect them and is avoiding taking responsibility for the abuse that happened under its watch.